One-Particle Density Matrix Framework for Mode-Shell Correspondence: Characterizing Topology in Amorphous Higher-Order Topological Insulators: The equivalence between the shell index and the chiral local marker in one-dimensional chains with translation invariance

 where the factor \( \partial_x \theta(x) \) is a scalar at each site, allowing it to be pulled outside of the internal trace.
-By applying the cyclic property of the trace together with the anticommutation relation $\{\rho_{\mathcal{A}}, C \}=C$, and using that $X| x \rangle$ must be zero due to translational invariance, the shell index becomes:
+Since $\partial_x\theta(x)$ is nonzero only far from the boundary of $\mathcal A$, the restricted projector $\rho_{\mathcal A}$ may, in this region, be replaced by the bulk projector $\rho$.
+Using $\rho^2=\rho$, the first term in the commutator in Eq.~(\ref{eq:ap-commutator}) is therefore proportional to

+A constant shift of the position operator in Eq.~\eqref{Ap-Eq:trace}, $X\to X+x_0$, introduces a term $x_0\,\mathrm{tr}\,\langle x|C\rho|x\rangle$.
+Since the trace applies over the internal degrees of freedom, it is taken inside the expectation value.
+Due to the chiral constraint $\{\rho, C\}=C$,